Girls With Obsessive Compulsive Disorder

 *Note: An OCD sufferer has unwanted thoughts and knows that they are pointless, while an OCPD sufferer believes his thinking to be natural and appropriate.
 OCD should therefore not be confused with OCPD, or Obsessive Compulsive Personality Disorder

-New Lifehouse Academy – How We Can Handle Your Son with Obsessive Compulsive Disorder
+New Lifehouse Academy – How We Can Help Your Girl with Obsessive Compulsive Disorder

 Cognitive behavior therapy is most efficient, often in conjunction with medication, in helping an OCD sufferer deal with his fears and anxieties in healthy ways.
 Anti-depressants (particularly ones that interact with the brain’s serotonin production) can useful in diminishing symptoms of OCD.

 If not treated, your child might suffer other problems (although not all of them will be directly brought on by OCD): depression, eating or anxiety disorders, substance abuse, a general, poor quality of life, suicidal thoughts (or behavior).

 New Lifehouse Academy – When You Want Your Daughter Back, with Clear Thinking and Positive Pursuits.

 New Lifehouse Academy is a 915-acre working ranch in beautiful Northeastern Oklahoma.
 Our facility is a 12-15 month residential program accredited with Teen Challenge USA.
 The Cross Christian Academy is our private, accredited, year round school that the girls attend while at New Lifehouse.
 Our program offers a very structured environment to help foster growth in each of our student’s lives.
 We use a level system to help teach the students appreciation, gratitude, responsibility, submission to authority, self-control, leadership, time-management, and a strong work ethic.
 The first levels are very controlled but as the students improve and progress, they are awarded higher levels.
 The higher levels allow for more privileges, freedom, and responsibilities.